IBM/gWhisper/README.md

 ## Supported platforms

-All development and testing is done on ubuntu linux (mostly 16.04).
+Development and testing is done on Fedora Linux 31, Arch Linux and Ubuntu.
 We expect no bigger problems with building and running this software on different linux distributions.

 ## Reporting issues